 This Durga Puja dates back to 1770 and was performed by Ram Dulal Dey.
 After his death, the puja was handed over to his sons Ashutosh Dey and Pramatha Nath.
 They are popularly known as Chatu Babu and Latu Babu.

-Though we couldn’t have a glimpse of the Thakur dalan and the Pratima as Ashtami puja had already started and they had kept the collapsible shut.
+However we couldn’t have a glimpse of the Thakur dalan and the Pratima as Ashtami puja had already started and they had kept the collapsible shut.
 But one of the members from inside was kind enough to have a glimpse of Devi Durga Pratima from outside.
-The red coloured palatial mansion is situated right on the main road and is at a walk-able distance from Sovabazar Rajbari.
+The red-coloured palatial mansion is situated right on the main road and is at a walkable distance from Sovabazar Rajbari.